mmattel/Raspberry-Pi-Setup/README.md

 To do so, configure the `calib_fan.py` script to identify the minimum speed.
 Use a low temperature so you can see it immediately.
 Check other values too.

-Note that you mandatory need minimum temperature value with zero speed which is reached when cooling down, else the fan will turn forever when turned on once.
+Note that you mandatory need a minimum temperature value with zero speed which is reached when cooling down, else the fan will turn forever when turned on once.

-Use the minimum fan speed value and configure the `fan_control.py` script, set the temp/speed values according your needs.
+Use the minimum fan speed value and configure the `fan_control.py` script, set/change the temp/speed value pairs according your needs.

 ### Check the Fan Speed